History of Hallam FC

-Located in a leafy suburb of Sheffield 10 to the West of the city centre and some 800 feet above sea level lies Sandygate Road, officially the oldest football ground in the World and home of Hallam FC since 1860, thus making them the second oldest football club in the World to Sheffield FC!
+Located in a leafy suburb of Sheffield 10 to the West of the city centre and some 800 feet above sea level lies Sandygate Road, officially the oldest football ground in the World and home of Hallam FC since 1860, thus making them the second oldest football club in the World to Sheffield FC.

 The first ever challenge match took place against Sheffield FC on Boxing Day 1860 at Sandygate Road.
 This is still believed to be the first ever Inter Club game and the oldest to survive until today.

-John Shaw who was the founder and captain of Hallam FC represented the Sheffield Football Association who along with Charles Alcock of the Football Association of London created a nationally accepted set of rules of playing the game.
+John Shaw who was the founder and captain of Hallam FC represented the Sheffield Football Association and along with Charles Alcock of the Football Association of London created a nationally accepted set of rules of playing the game.
 The two gentlemen in fact both captained their respective teams in the first all Sheffield match with London in 1871 in which they experimented with the new rules.

 In 1867 Hallam went on to win the Youdan Cup named after a local football enthusiast Thomas Youdan.
-This is believed to have been the first cup competition and the oldest football trophy in the World which remains the property of the club as it was won outright by Hallam in 1867.
-Although lost for a number years it was bought back from a Scottish antique dealer in 1997.
+This is believed to have been the first cup competition and the oldest football trophy in the World.
+Although lost for a number of years it resurfaced with a Scottish antique dealer in 1997.

-Hallam progressed through the senior local leagues and had the opportunity to play more famous clubs in the FA amateur cup competition.
+Hallam progressed through the senior local leagues and had the opportunity to play more famous clubs in the FA Amateur Cup competition.
 One such cup match against Dulwich Hamlet in 1953 was played at Sheffield Wednesday's Hillsborough stadium and attracted a crowd of over 13,000 spectators.
 Hallam went on to win the Sheffield senior cup four times during the 1950's and 1960's.

-With the restructure of the amateur leagues in 1982/83 season Hallam had to make extensive fund raising efforts to meet the requirements of the new ground grading system which was as influential on promotion as the teams performance itself and to pay a premium for the 99 year extension of the ground lease which had to be met within 12 months of being agreed with their landlords, a burden to be shared by the cricket club.
+With the restructure of the amateur leagues in 1982/83 season Hallam had to make extensive fund raising efforts to meet the requirements of the new ground grading system which was as influential on promotion as the team’s performance itself and to pay a premium for the 99 year extension of the ground lease which had to be met within 12 months of being agreed with their landlords, a burden to be shared by the cricket club.
 The ground lease is due to expire in 2088.

-During season 2000/2001, Hallam FC received two certificates from the Guiness World Records organisation, which recognised that Sandygate was the Oldest Football Ground still in use and that Hallam FC possesses the World's oldest "knock-out" cup, namely the "Youdan Cup" of 1867.Both certificates can be seen proudly displayed in the entrance porch of the new 1860 suite.
+During season 2000/2001, Hallam FC received two certificates from the Guinness World Records organisation, which recognised that Sandygate was the Oldest Football Ground still in use and that Hallam FC possesses the World's oldest "knock-out" cup, namely the "Youdan Cup" of 1867.Both certificates can be seen proudly displayed in the entrance porch of the 1860 suite.

 2009/2010 season saw the club's 150th anniversary season celebrated with a Dinner and the replay of the first inter club match with Sheffield FC which was delayed until May Day 2011 due to a heavy snow cover on the Sandygate Road pitch on Boxing day itself.
-The closely fought game watched by a crowd of over 500 spectators saw Sheffield win 2-1 to take home the Alan Cooper Memorial Trophy.
+The closely fought game watched by a crowd of over five hundred spectators saw Sheffield win 2-1 to take home the Alan Cooper Memorial Trophy.
 A special 150th anniversary edition of "The Countrymen" the official History of the club written by John A. Steele was also published to mark the anniversary.